Our Public House

-From award-winning Dash Arts, writer Barney Norris (“of grace and luminosity” – The Stage) and director Josephine Burton (“immersive ingenuity” – The Observer).
+From award-winning playwright Barney Norris (“a writer of grace and luminosity” - The Stage) and director Josephine Burton (“immersive ingenuity” - The Observer).

 TOUR DATES